C L O S L E R

 1. Educate yourself.

-Learn the basics of Ramadan and rituals involved, especially those pertaining to fasting.
-A great summary is written by Yaqeen Institute for Islamic Research.
+Learn the basics of Ramadan and its rituals, especially those pertaining to fasting.
+A great summary is written by the Yaqeen Institute for Islamic Research.

-Ask your patient if fasting is important to them.
+Ask patients who are practicing Muslims if fasting is important to them.
 Don’t assume you know their opinion.

 3. Read.